CodeReadingClubs/Resources/exercises.md

 - a printed copy of the code for the club and coloured pens, crayons or pencils -or-
-- a tablet and tablet pen with a PDF of the code, or other electronic means of scribbling on the code.
+- an electronic means of scribbling on a code PDF (e.g. a tablet and tablet pen)

 ### First glance